orggue/adidas-zaragoza/container-essentials/docker/02_docker-basics.md

 ```bash
 apt-get update && apt-get install -y figlet
 ```
-`apt-get update` is updating the "catalogue"
+`apt-get update` will update the "catalogue"
-`apt-get install -y figlet` is installing figlet `-y` is without prompting for permissions to install the package
+`apt-get install -y figlet` will install figlet
+`-y` will not prompt and assume Yes to all queries

 ----